Amanueltamirat/book-collection/README.md

 # book-collection-app
 A RESTful API for managing a collection of books whith user Authentication and Role-Based Access Control, built using Node.js, Express, and MongoDB.

+## Access is restricted to certain routes based on roles:

+###  Admin Only:
+GET /books/all: Fetch all books (visible only to admins).

+###  Users Only:
+GET /books: Fetch books based on user-specific criteria (e.g. getfavoriteBook).
+POST /books: Add a new book (users can only create).

 ## The server has the following routes:
 ```
 - Get /api/auth/getme  to see user informations